Skip to main content

 Course Overview

-Mechanical Engineers are in huge demand by local and national industry for their broad ranging technical skills and versatility.
-The programme features a work placement in year 3 to allow you to immerse yourself in an industrial setting before graduation.
+Core themes across the course are maths skills, health and safety, data analysis, environmental awareness, sustainability, and management.
+The course features a work placement in Year 3 to allow students to immerse themselves in an industrial setting before graduation.

 What makes this course different